The History Of Documentary Film Before 1900

 The First Films By The Brothers Lumiere

 When the Lumiere Brothers screened their film, Arrival of a Train at La Ciotat in 1896 , it was said that people fled the theatre because they truly believed a train was coming towards them.
 Those first films made a huge impression on the audience.
-Although these films were called actualities, which suggests a lack of creativeness, the nevertheless did already exhibit some of the spirit of documentary film in terms of camera positioning and framing.
+Although these films were called actualities, which suggests a lack of creativeness, they nevertheless did already exhibit some of the creative spirit of documentary film in terms of camera positioning and framing.

 Next – after the “actualities”- came the travelogues (“scenics”), which were popular the first couple decades of the 20th century.
 They gave audiences the opportunity to see parts of the world previously unavailable to them as anything but photographs, if even that.
 While these were undoubtedly interesting, their focus was on places and people, rather than on arranging them into stories.

 The true spirit of documentary filmmaking first surfaced in Russia, in the 1920s, during the revolution with the Kino-eye Dziga Vertov and his group.
 Dziga Vertov was a young poet and film editor, who produced educative news that were a vital part of the struggle during the Russian revolution.
 Vertov came to believe passionately in the value of real life captured by the camera, and, in keeping with the spirit of the time, to abhor the stylized and artificial fictional presentation of life in the bourgeois cinema.